ThrowTheSwitch/Unity/docs/UnityHelperScriptsGuide.md

 ##### `:externc`

 This option should be defined if you are mixing C and CPP and want your test runners to automatically include extern "C" support when they are generated.

+This option can also be specified at the command prompt as `--externc`

 ##### `:mock_prefix` and `:mock_suffix`